Abrar2652/Abrar2652.github.io/_pages/hobbies.md

 All of my business case solutions from my undergraduate years are available on [SlideShare](https://www.slideshare.net/MdAbrarJahin){:target="_blank"}.
 In April 2024, as the _Founder & AI Researcher_ of *SpecX*, I submitted our solution for the **MIT Solve Challenge 2024**.
 You can find our solution [here](https://solve.mit.edu/challenges/2024-global-health-challenge/solutions/90695){:target="_blank"}.

 **Research Supervision:**
-In addition to conducting individual research, I mentor enthusiastic students from four Bangladeshi universities: KUET, RUET, and SUST.
+In addition to conducting individual research, I mentor enthusiastic students from three top Bangladeshi universities: KUET, RUET, and SUST.
 Most of these students are in their 3rd and 4th years of study.
 My role involves teaching them scientific research methodology, article writing, research ethics, and journal formatting.
 I also help them acquire funding to support their research endeavors.
 I am proud to have mentored two talented undergraduate admission aspirants in the USA, one of whom has already been admitted with a fully-funded scholarship.

 _Current Students_:
 * Saleh Akram Naife (KUET)